prince98batra/testrepo/maven_SOP.md

   [INFO] Effective POM for project project-name: 1.0-SNAPSHOT
   ```

-- **Purpose:**
+- **Purpose:** Shows complete effective project configuration.
-  This shows the full configuration Maven is using for your project.
-It includes settings from your `pom.xml` file and any parent settings it inherits.

-- **When to Use:**
+- **When to Use:** To view all applied POM settings including inherited ones.
-  Use this when you want to see all the configurations Maven is using, especially if you're unsure which settings are being applied.

 ---